thecocce/ANSI-to-UTF8/README.md

 Converted files placed into a new folder in the selected folders directory and selected folder remains unchanged.

 ============
-Tags: utf8, ansi, convert, convertion, ansi to utf8, ansi2utf8
+Tags: utf8, ansi, convert, convertion, ansi to utf8, ansi2utf8, download, software